 TILT-OUT TRAYS: A popular accessory item ideal for storing sponges and other dishwashing supplies.
 They are plastic trays attached to the back of false fronts at the sink area.

-TOE KICK: Molding that covers the toe kick area to provide a finished look and protect the wood from inadvertent toe kicks.
+TOE KICK: Moulding that covers the toe kick area to provide a finished look and protect the wood from inadvertent toe kicks.

 TOE KICK AREA: The recessed area at the bottom of base cabinets usually 4" high and 3" deep.